Paul ‘Smiler’ Anderson

 Around 1989, Smiler started to attend events run by Giles Peterson and Patrick Forge such as the now legendary Dingwalls Sunday afternoon sessions.
 He also attended the Brighton Jazz bops run by Russ Dewbury.
 Inspired by these clubs, Smiler began to run his own jazz events in Reading with a friend called Keith Matthews in early 1992.
 During the height of Acid Jazz's popularity they ran clubs called The 4th Dimension, Cymbalism, Outrageous, and Full Circle.

-Smiler currently runs a night in Reading called Rude! which covers many genres of vintage black music.
-He is also still much in demand as a guest DJ all over the Europe.
+Until quite recently, Smiler ran a successful night in Reading called Rude! covering many genres of vintage black music.
+He is still much in demand as a guest DJ in the UK and all over the Europe.